The Fractional CxO Trend: Why You Can’t Afford to Miss Out

 When Should You Use a Fractional COO?

-If you’re a small business owner who’s working in your business but not on your business, it may be time to consider a fractional COO.
+If you’re a small business owner who’s working in your business but not in your business, it may be time to consider a fractional COO.
 Cash flow doesn’t support a $200,000+ executive position, so having someone come in at a fraction of the price for a short period of time is advantageous.

 Here’s when it makes sense to bring in the role: